Local asymptotic equivalence of pure quantum states ensembles and quantum Gaussian white noise: Quantum mechanics background

-The two properties mentioned above are similar to those of a classical randomization, so in particular $T$ maps states into states.
+While a measurement is a quantum-to-classical randomization, a ``quantum-to-quantum randomization'' describes how the system's state changes as a result of time evolution or interaction with other systems.
+The maps describing such transformations are called quantum channels. \begin{definition} A quantum channel between systems with Hilbert spaces $\mathcal{H}_1$ and $ \mathcal{H}_2$ is a trace preserving, completely positive linear map $ T: \mathcal{T}_1(\mathcal{H}_1) \to \mathcal{T}_1(\mathcal{H}_2). $ \end{definition} The two properties mentioned above are similar to those of a classical randomization, so in particular $T$ maps states into states.
 However, unlike the classical case, $T$ is required to satisfy a stronger positivity property: $T$ is \emph{completely positive} if $\mathrm{Id}_m \otimes T$ is positive for all $m\geq 1$, where $\mathrm{Id}_m$ is the identity map on the space of $m$ dimensional matrices.
 This ensures that when the system is correlated with an ancillary system $\mathbb{C}^m$, and the latter undergoes the identity transformation, the final joint state is still positive, as expected on physical grounds.

 The simplest example of a quantum channel is a unitary transformation $ \rho\mapsto U\rho U^*$, where $U$ is a unitary operator on $\mathcal{H}$.
 More generally, if $|\varphi \rangle\in \mathcal{K}$ is a pure state of an ancillary system, and $V$ is a unitary on $\mathcal{H}\otimes \mathcal{K}$, then